kqdtran/ninjascraper/README.md

 So what do you need to do?
 Good question.

 * First, find the Department's Abbreviation Name by going to Ninja Course (http://ninjacourses.com/explore/1/).
+Those words in CAPITAL is what you need.
+Write them down.
 ![Department's Abbreviation](https://raw.github.com/kqdtran/ninjascraper/master/img/department_abbr.png)

+* Next, you need to know Ninja Course's Abbreviation for the Department.
+More than often, it's the same as above, for example, Business Admin = UGBA, or Math = MATH, for both cases.
+You may need to guess the abbreviation Ninja Course uses to store the exams so it may be a little annoying in this step.

+* Finally, you need to know the last name of the instructor(s) whose exams you want to download.

 ### Original Description by Vaishall Shankar
 https://github.com/Vaishaal/ninjascraper